Vansmak/ha_mediarr/README.md

 ![Screenshot 2025-01-21 at 14-51-50 mediarr – Home Assistant](https://github.com/user-attachments/assets/4c73b44a-680a-42ea-8d2b-0d96806fb1c6)

 **Installation
-Manual Installation (recommended for latest)
+Manual Installation (hacs can be a pia)

 1. Download the latest release from this repository.